 Why is Data Stewardship Important?

 One of the primary reasons for appointing a Steward comes down to pinning down accountability in order to ultimately improve the accessibility and security of enterprise data.
 Even when a new enterprise data solution is implemented, the lack of a plan around ongoing maintenance can spell long term disaster.
 Areas of responsibility that are poorly assigned increases the likelihood that the data situation will deteriorate over time.
 This will incur further unexpected costs and hurdles.

 This is particularly important when dealing with unstructured data, since the lack of schema means that neglecting good practice will cause a deterioration in the quality of the data that is stored and the ease with which it can be found and accessed.
-When using a Data Lake rather than a structured Data Warehouse, the ease with which data can be ingested can lead to it being pushed into the Lake without regard for good discipline or best practice.
+When using a Data Lake rather than a structured modern Data Warehouse, the ease with which data can be ingested can lead to it being pushed into the Lake without regard for good discipline or best practice.
 The result of this slipshod approach would lead to what is colloquially referred to as a Data Swamp, meaning a storage platform that is unmanaged, unnavigable and ultimately an organisational burden.

 An IAB Data Stewardship report specifically identifies a case wherein a major retail company had the details of 110 million credit cards stolen and traces the cause of this back to a flawed Data Stewardship model.
 Whereas massive security breaches are not the only result of dropping the ball in this regard, they are certainly the most potentially devastating to a company.

-Following on from this, the report points out the fact that good Stewardship represents the barrier between an organisation's data infrastructure and potentially unwelcome regulation.
+Following on from this, the report points out the fact that good Data Stewardship represents the barrier between an organisation's data infrastructure and potentially unwelcome regulation.
 With every high-profile data security breach, the potential for "potentially wasteful and innovation-inhibiting" regulation to be enforced increases.
 It is in the interest of all companies to collectively apply and abide by good practices or lose the ability to self-regulate in that field.

 Following data governance best practice leads to improved overall data security